Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ## Talk with caravan party before leaving

 G "Hey!
 Everything ready for the trail?"<br>
-T "Sure is.
+EG "Sure is.
 It's going to be a grueling trip."<br>
 G "No doubt.
 We're all stocked up, and ready to go.
 Let's get going."<br>
-T "Yup.
+EG "Yup.
 Since you're our escort, we'll be following your lead.

 ## The mountain trek